elec-e8408-mini-project-2025/project-documentation/README.md

 1. Synchronization: Fluent, does not give any errors unknown error to the user and the other requirements are carefully inspected.
 2. Web Application UI: Usage is fluent, database entries are easily inspected and deleted, database is clearly visualized and the other requirements are carefully inspected.
-3. Smartwatch application: Clock is easily usable, data collected is correct, timestamps are correct, synchronization is fluent and the other requirements are carefully inspected.
+3. Smartwatch application: Smartwatch is easily usable, data collected is correct, timestamps are correct, synchronization is fluent and the other requirements are carefully inspected.

 Difficult but convenient requirements that SHOULD be carefully considered in the initial releases due to time constraints:

 1. GPS and other related functionality
 2. Persistent storage on the smartwatch application
-3. Clock / timestamp offset related on the smartwatch application
+3. Clock / timestamp on the Smartwatch application may use any way to synchronize the clock.
+Best practice would be to use the clock from the Web Application.

 {{< pagebreak >}}